Fall 2020 – WDC Online

 Tuesday October 13 at 3:15 PM ET – ULI Virtual Fall Meeting, San Francisco: WLI View From The Top in collaboration with WDC

-WDC is very excited to be collaborating with the ULI Women’s Leadership Initiative (WLI) on WLI’s View from the Top at the ULI Virtual Fall Meeting, Tuesday October 13 at 3:15 PM.
-Learn from a diverse panel of leading women developers in the Bay Area who have worked to develop a vibrant, high-density, transit-oriented community in San Francisco’s Mission Bay:
+WDC collaborated with the ULI Women’s Leadership Initiative (WLI) on WLI’s View from the Top at the ULI Virtual Fall Meeting, Tuesday October 13 at 3:15 PM.
+The following diverse panel of leading women developers in the Bay Area who have worked to develop a vibrant, high-density, transit-oriented community in San Francisco’s Mission Bay presented:

 - Terezia Nemeth, Executive Vice President – Regional Market Director, Alexandria Real Estate Equities, Inc.